Banrai/TeamWork.io/README.md

 ## About

-This is the source code for the service soon to be up and running at [https://teamwork.io](https://teamwork.io).
+This is the source code for the service running at [TeamWork.io](https://teamwork.io).

 This repository is available for review by prospective users, as well as for those people who wish to clone it and run a version of the service on their own servers.

-Contributions are welcome.
+Contributions, both in the form of [code suggestions](https://github.com/Banrai/TeamWork.io/pulls) and [financial donations](https://teamwork.io/donate), are welcome!

 ## Core Concept